cheylea/cheylea/README.md

 I'm Cheylea!

-- 🔭 I’m currently building new and exciting data infrastructure for Southampton City Council, and working on some fun side projects to develop my Python skills.
+- 🔭 I’m currently building new and exciting data infrastructure for Southampton City Council, and soon moving on in December!
+On the side I'm working on some fun projects to develop my Python skills.
+You can find out all about in on my [website and blog](https://cheylea.github.io/)!
 - 🌱 I finished my Master's degree in computer science and acheived a Distinction!
 - 👯 I’m looking to collaborate on anything interesting - drop me a message!